 At euthanasia, animals were anesthetized by isoflurane inhalation and euthanized by intracardiac puncture.
 Blood was collected in EDTA-containing tubes and plasma was frozen and kept at -80 °C for measurement of cytokines.
-The entire colon was removed, measured and weighed.
+The entire colon was removed, measured, and weighed.
 The colon was divided into six segments.
 One segment of the proximal colon was mounted in an Ussing chamber.
-Proximal colon mucosa was scraped, frozen in liquid nitrogen and stored at -80 °C for subsequent analysis of adherent microbiota.
+Proximal colon mucosa was scraped, frozen in liquid nitrogen, and stored at -80 °C for subsequent analysis of adherent microbiota.
 Whole luminal colonic content was then removed for osmolarity and water content measurements.
-Another segment was harvested for RNA analysis and immediately frozen in TRIzol® Reagent (ThermoFisher Scientific, MA, United States) and stored at -80 °C until further analysis.
+Another segment was harvested for RNA analysis and immediately frozen in TRIzol® Reagent (ThermoFisher Scientific, Waltham, MA, United States) and stored at -80 °C until further analysis.
 Two other segments were immediately frozen in liquid nitrogen and stored at -80 °C for myeloperoxidase (MPO) and protein expression assays.
 Two 1 cm segments of the distal colon were fixed in 4% buffered formaldehyde for histological analysis (longitudinal and transversal sections).
-Osmolarity of colonic content was measured with a freezing point depression osmometer (Löser Type 15 Roebling Osmometer, Thermofisher Scientific, MA, United States) and water content was calculated as previously described[14].
+Osmolarity of colonic content was measured with a freezing point depression osmometer (Löser Type 15 Roebling Osmometer, ThermoFisher Scientific), and water content was calculated as previously described[14].

-Quantification of gene expression by real-time polymerase chain reaction
+Quantification of gene expression by real-time polymerase chain reaction (qRT-PCR)

 Colonic samples were homogenized in TRIzol® Reagent using an ultra-turrax and phase separated.
-RNA was purified using an RNeasy Mini kit (Qiagen SAS, Courtabœuf, France) and DNase I treatment.
-Quantitative real-time polymerase chain reaction (qRT-PCR) was performed with Fast SYBR Green MasterMix (Applied Biosystems, CA, United States), gene-specific primers (sequences available on demand) and the StepOne Real-Time PCR system (Applied Biosystems, Life Technologies).
+RNA was purified using an RNeasy Mini kit (Qiagen SAS, Courtabœuf, France) and DNase I treatment. qRT-PCR was performed with Fast SYBR Green MasterMix (Applied Biosystems, Foster City, CA, United States), gene-specific primers (sequences available on demand), and the StepOne Real-Time PCR system (Applied Biosystems, Life Technologies).
 Gene expression was determined using the 2-ΔΔCT formula, where ΔΔCT = (CT target gene - CT reference gene) using Hprt as the house-keeping gene and normalized to the day 7 group.

 Determination of local and systemic inflammatory markers

 Intestinal tissue was assayed for MPO activity as a neutrophil infiltration marker.
 Activity analysis was performed using an O-dianisidine dihydrochloride assay as previously described[15].
 Colonic cytokine concentrations were measured in total colon protein lysate by Luminex technology using Bio-Plex kits[14] (Bio-Rad, Marnes-La-Coquette, France).
-Results were expressed as nanograms per milligram of total proteins.
-Plasmatic concentration of lipopolysaccharide-binding protein was determined with commercial solid-phase sandwich ELISA from Tebu-Bio (LBP, Pikoline Elisa Kit Mouse, Set220EK1274; Boechout, Belgium).
+Results were expressed as nanograms per milligram of total protein.
+Plasmatic concentration of lipopolysaccharide-binding protein was determined with commercial solid-phase sandwich enzyme-linked immunosorbent assay from Tebu-Bio (LBP, Pikoline Elisa Kit Mouse, Set220EK1274; Boechout, Belgium).

 Histological analysis

 Colonic sections stained with hematoxylin-and-eosin were coded for blind microscopic assessment by an external histological platform (Histalim, Montpellier, France), and microscopic changes were qualitatively described and scored using a severity scale (0 to 3).
-The histological score was calculated as the sum of the score of four criteria: goblet cell depletion, ulceration and/or erosion, percentage of crypt damage and edema.
-Epithelial repair score was calculated as the sum of the score of gland hyperplasia and presence of mitotic cells, re-epithelialization and crypt repair.
+The histological score was calculated as the sum of the score of four criteria: goblet cell depletion, ulceration and/or erosion, percentage of crypt damage, and edema.
+Epithelial repair score was calculated as the sum of the score of gland hyperplasia and presence of mitotic cells, re-epithelialization, and crypt repair.
 The inflammatory infiltrate (increase in mononuclear cells and/or neutrophils) was also scored depending on the location: 1- mucosa (lamina propria), 2- submucosa, 3- muscularis or serosa.
-Images were digitalized using a slide scanner (Lamina, Perkin Elmer) and the CaseViewer software v.
+Images were digitalized using a slide scanner (Lamina, Perkin Elmer, Waltham, MA, United States) and the CaseViewer software v.
 2.2 (3DHISTECH, Budapest, Hungary).
 Colonic length of well-oriented epithelial crypt, mucosae, sub-mucosae, and muscularis was determined by image analysis using Pannoramic Viewer software v.
 1.15.4 (3DHISTECH, Budapest, Hungary).
-Periodic Acid Schiff (PAS) staining was used to visualize mucus-producing cells on 4-µm transversal colon sections counterstained with hematoxylin.
+Periodic Acid Schiff staining was used to visualize mucus-producing cells on 4-µm transversal colon sections counterstained with hematoxylin.

 Ussing chamber studies